Susan Cotts Watkins

-Susan Cotts Watkins (born October 26, 1938) is an American demographer.
-She has been a professor at Yale University and the University of Pennsylvania.
-She is now professor emerita at the University of Pennsylvania.
-Her research has focused on the impact of social networks on cultural change in the demography of the U.S., Western Europe, and Africa.
+Susan Cotts Watkins (October 26, 1938 – August 26, 2024) was an American demographer.
+She was a professor at Yale University and the University of Pennsylvania, and later professor emerita at the University of Pennsylvania.
+Her research focused on the impact of social networks on cultural change in the demography of the U.S., Western Europe, and Africa.

 Biography

 A native of the United States, Susan C. Watkins graduated with high honors from Swarthmore College in 1956.
 After child-raising, she returned to academia, receiving a PhD from Princeton University in 1980 for her dissertation on Variation and Persistence in Age Patterns of Marriage in Europe, 1870–1960, for which she received the Porter Ogden Jacobus Fellowship, the highest honor of the Graduate School at Princeton University, 1978–79.
 Following three years as an assistant professor at Yale, the University of Pennsylvania invited her to join its Department of Sociology and the Population Studies Center.
-There, she was an assistant professor (1979–1982), an associate professor (1986–1995), and a full professor until she became professor emerita in 2007.
+There, she was an assistant professor (1982–1986), an associate professor (1986–1995), and a full professor until she became professor emerita in 2007.
 During that time, she mentored more than 100 graduate students.
 In 2009 she was awarded the prestigious John Simon Guggenheim Memorial Foundation Fellowship.
-She was a member of the Institute of Advanced Study at Princeton, 1984-1985 and was a fellow of the Center for Advanced Studies in the Behavioral Sciences, Palo Alto, CA, 1992–1993.
-Her research has covered multiple fields, drawing particularly on the fields of demography, sociology, and anthropology.
+She was a member of the Institute of Advanced Study at Princeton, 1984–1985 and was a fellow of the Center for Advanced Studies in the Behavioral Sciences, Palo Alto, CA, 1992–1993.

+Watkins' research covered multiple fields, drawing particularly on the fields of demography, sociology, and anthropology.
 She was on the board of the Population Association of America in 2001–2003.
 In 2005, she received the Irene Taeuber Award of the Population Association of America, for "exceptionally sound and innovative research."
-In 1992 the Sociology of Population Section of the American Sociological Association awarded her the Otis Dudley Duncan Award for distinguished scholarship in social demography for her book From Provinces to Nations She is currently a visiting scholar at the California Center for Population Research at the University of California-Los Angeles.
+In 1992 the Sociology of Population Section of the American Sociological Association awarded her the Otis Dudley Duncan Award for distinguished scholarship in social demography for her book From Provinces to Nations.
+She was a visiting scholar at the California Center for Population Research at the University of California-Los Angeles.

+Watkins died on August 26, 2024, at the age of 85.